The default route is being routed to the VPN in AWS Client VPN.

 textredirect-gateway autolocal ipv6 block-outside-dns tls-version-min 1.3

-1. OS-level measures
+1. OS-level countermeasures

-• Enforcing DNS over HTTPS/TLS
+• Enforcement of DNS over HTTPS/TLS

 Vendor support status

-Status of major vendors (as of April 2025):
+Status of major vendors' responses (as of April 2025):

-OpenVPNOperating system-specific solutions are currently being developed4
+OpenVPNOperating system-specific countermeasures are currently under development.4

-SophosNo client update required (low risk assessment)1TLS required
+SophosNo client update required (low risk assessment).1TLS required

-FortinetNo impact with proper settings5Encryption Protocol Mandate
+FortinetNo impact with proper settings.5Enforce encryption protocol

-SRG is looking for people to work with us.
-If you're interested, please contact us here.
+SRG is looking for new team members.
+If you are interested, please contact us here.